10 facts about bees

 Fact #4 - 5 eyes surprise!

-This would explain why trying to get close to a bee can be so difficult – They have five eyes!
-As well as having two larger eyes on the side of their head, bees also have three eyes on the top of their heads.
-The eyes on the top of their head can detect light which allows the bee to sense if it is being approached from above by a predator.
+This would explain why getting close to a bee can be so difficult – They have five eyes!
+Bees also have three eyes on the top of their heads and two larger ones on the side of their head.
+The eyes on the top of their head can detect light, allowing the bee to sense if it is being approached from above by a predator.
 The two larger eyes on the side of a bee’s head allow them to see patterns, which helps them to identify plant types and other bees.

 Fact #5 - I don't bee-lieve it